 adenoviruses and others responsible for the common cold.
 The herpes simplex

 virus is another common cause of keratitis.
-There are about 20,000 new cases of
+Worldwide, the incidence of HSV

 Fungi such as Candida, Aspergillus, and Nocardia are unusual causes of